h-projects/gasbot/README.md

 G.A.S Bot was created to defeat the letter G.

 ## G Removal
-The bot removes the letter G from messages dependinq on the detection level:
+The bot removes the letter G from messaqes dependinq on the detection level:

 ### Low
 Deletes a messaqe if it only consists of G.